 Reduced TCO for Storage: A DAM reduces costs for storage hardware and removes the costs for upgrades, maintenance and disaster recovery.

 This is the second of a three-part series highlighting common stakeholders you need to get on board with digital asset management.
-Don’t forget to also look at the priorities of the CMO and stay tuned for the next stakeholder in the series: Head of Creative Operations.
+Don’t forget to also look at the priorities of the CMO and Creative Operations.

 Here’s some other helpful content, to help you build the business case for DAM project across your organization: